slatedocs/slate/source/index.html.md

 The [official documentation](https://www.stellar.org/developers/guides/anchor/index.html#customer-accounts) covers the second method but there is no documentation about the first one.

-In this tutorial I will be creating an anchor following the first method and explore considerations on different fronts like security and usability.

-I'll be using Stellar to build a low-cost financial service.
-Unlike other wallets, I won't expose to the final user the fact that we are using Stellar.
+In this tutorial you will use Stellar to build a low-cost financial service similar to Venmo and instead of following the approach number two which is already documented in the Stellar website, you'll be maintaining a Stellar account for each customer and also making it transparant to the final user that they are using Stellar.

 The following are some of the goals in this tutorial: